olivertemple/cdd/readme.md

 `cdd -d NAME` will delete the path with the given name.

 `cdd NAME` will change the current directory to the path with the given name.

+If a `run.bat` file is present in the directory that is being changed to, it will be executed.
+This will allow you to automatically start the program when you change directories if desired.